-The Broad College remains committed to the value and importance of education abroad; however, the current global pandemic and ensuing travel restrictions have necessitated the suspension of most of the college’s education abroad programs for the 2020-21 academic year (including Summer 2021).
-Program information and details shown below reflect what we anticipate for 2021-22.
+The Broad College remains committed to the value and importance of education abroad; however, the current global pandemic and ensuing travel restrictions have necessitated the suspension of many programs.
+Program information and details shown below reflect the complete Broad College Education Abroad portfolio; not all programs may be available in 2021-22.
 For specific questions or more detailed information, please contact Broad College Education Abroad Director Dr. Sarah Scott at email@example.com.

 Students who study abroad discover that stepping outside of their cultures to live and study in a foreign country influences their careers and educational choices, increases self-confidence, enhances cultural tolerance and understanding, and facilitates lifelong friendships.

-The programs below are sponsored by the Eli Broad College of Business and tend to work well for Broad students.
+Programs sponsored by the Eli Broad College of Business tend to work well for Broad students.
 Students should still consult with an advisor to confirm that the courses available on any given program fits with a student’s course of study and major.
-A complete list of Broad College education abroad programs is also available in PDF.

 Students may also work with the MSU Office for Education Abroad or their Broad College advisor to choose another study abroad program that better fits their needs.
 MSU offers more than 260 programs in more than 60 countries on all continents.
 There are options offered as long as an academic year or as short as a winter break and students are able to go as early as their first year or as late as senior year.

 Students participating in a partner program enroll in courses with an international institution, transferring credit back to Michigan State.
 Typically, a semester in length—though there are some summer or full academic year options—these programs are a great opportunity for students to fully immerse themselves in the culture of their host country.
 Student support services in-country are provided by the host institution, at varying levels depending on location, as well as through MSU when needed.
 Partner programs are divided into three categories: